FREE SHIPPING Orders $99+ FREE GIFT $75+

-Because of its anti-inflammatory properties, it’s antimicrobial properties, and its function as a humectant, jojoba oil can ease a lot of the symptoms associated with these conditions.
+Because of its anti-inflammatory properties, its antimicrobial properties, and its function as a humectant, jojoba oil can ease a lot of the symptoms associated with these conditions.
+While steroids like hydrocortisone work well for skin conditions, jojoba oil for skin has been found effective for disorders like psoriasis and eczema, with no side effects.
 And again, it won’t cause irritation - even for the most sensitive skin.

 So, oxidative stress/free radical damage is the number one cause of aging in the skin and in the cells.
 And the damage is no joke: free radicals attack all of your cells and macromolecules - including your DNA, proteins, carbohydrates, and lipids.
 This leads to major cell damage and homeostatic disruption, and eventually, major disease.

 Jojoba is chock full of antioxidants.
 While there aren’t studies that directly link jojoba to fewer wrinkles, the reality is that antioxidants, in general, fight this damage and stop free radicals from forming.